craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 ### Dismember
 Please see the [[#Targeting Table]] below.

 As you perform a weapon attack, you may attempt to amputate an exposed organ or part of a creature.
 Select a row of the [[#Targeting Table]].
-If your attack beats the target's AC + your selection's DC, the part is removed and the corresponding effect is applied.
+If your atta ack beats the target's AC + your selection's DC, the part is removed and the corresponding effect is applied.

 ### Sweep